flanagan-lab/flanagan-lab.github.io/_pages/about.md

 <b>Lab news</b>

+October 2022: Sarah has won the University of Canterbury's Emerging and Early Career Researcher Award!

 August 2022: Ruby O'Neill has joined the lab for her MSc, which is focused on parentage analysis and molecular dynamics of male pregnancy of the endemic ihe ihu roa (the long-snouted pipefish, <i>Stigmatopora macroptergyia</i>).

 July 2022: The lab has published our first data paper!
 It is titled "Seasonal dynamics of faunal diversity and population ecology in an estuarine seagrass bed" and is published in *Estuaries and Coasts*.
 This is the first paper from Micaela Pullen's MSc (completed in 2021).
 You can read the paper for free from [Estuaries and Coasts](https://link.springer.com/content/pdf/10.1007/s12237-022-01103-8.pdf).
 You can read Sarah's summary on her [blog](https://sarahpflanagan.wordpress.com/2022/07/20/a-year-long-look-at-the-fish-and-other-animals-in-a-single-seagrass-bed/).